opendocsg/opendoc-formsg-faq/Updates.md

 # Updates

-We typically release features, improvements or fixes every Tuesday afternoon.
+We typically release features, improvements or fixes every Tuesday or Wednesday afternoon.

+## 18 Sep 2019: Checkbox validation feature

+What you can see, feel or smell:
+- You can now validate number of options users must choose on Checkbox
+- Add report vulnerability link to footer of form.gov.sg as per SNDGO circular
+- Fixed bug where MyInfo phone field did not show error text when not filled

+What goes on behind the scenes:
+- Update our nginx proxy to resolve domain dynamically
+- Batch job that update number of "live" forms, once this is fully ready we will reactivate Examples

 ## 10 Sep 2019: Bug fixes and automated tests for submissions flow